Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 A Few More Tips To Help Your Savings Grow Faster

 Getting out of debt is a serious goal meriting serious action.

 - Don’t overlook radical measures that can make a huge difference.
 Rent is one of your biggest expenses.
-It may not be fun but moving in with friends or family, or living in your motorhome for a period of time can make a huge difference in your budget.
+It may not be fun, but moving in with friends or family, or living in a motorhome for a period of time, can make a huge difference in your budget.
 Radical?
 Yes, but no more radical than putting up with the noose of debt strung around your neck.

 - You absolutely must put a barrier between you and overspending.
 That means getting rid of your credit cards and other sources of easy credit.
-I said it before but I’m repeating it here because it is critically important.
+I said it before but I’m repeating it here because it's critical.
 Cut them up or lock them away.
 You must live on less than you earn.

 - Consider selling anything you don’t regularly use and apply the proceeds to your debt – fur coats, jewelry, a boat, motorhome, extra car.
-Craigslist, Ebay, and garage sales can convert an amazing amount of stuff into serious cash that can make a dent in your debt.
-Sure it is a short-term solution to a long-term problem, but it can also give you a jump-start while simplifying your life at the same time.
+Craigslist, Ebay, and garage sales can convert an amazing amount of stuff into serious cash which can make a dent in your debt.
+Sure, it's a short-term solution to a long-term problem, but it can also give you a jump-start while simultaneously simplifying your life.

-Putting it altogether, this gives you a four pronged attack for making forward progress on getting out of debt…
+Putting this together gives you a four pronged attack for making forward progress on getting out of debt:

 - Start by reducing spending to produce immediate results.

 - Increase the spread between income and outflow by adding overtime or freelance work to provide a short-term income boost.

 - Sell your stuff for a quick payoff.